sedc-codecademy/sedc7-04-ajs/g2/README.md

 #### [Class 2](https://github.com/sedc-codecademy/sedc7-04-ajs/blob/master/g2/Class2/README.md)
 * Looking back at functions ( parameters, arguments, return )
 * Why and where we use functions
-* What are annonimous functions
+* What are anonymous functions
 * What are arrow functions
 * Spread syntax and how to use it

 #### [Class 3](https://github.com/sedc-codecademy/sedc7-04-ajs/blob/master/g2/Class3/README.md)
-* Quick retrospective on the homework and the dificulties of the material
+* Quick retrospective on the homework and the difficulties of the material
 * Discussion on how to put important features in functions
 * What is a first class citizen in programming
 * All the things we can do with functions